This blog post will look at the following aspects of WordPress security and provide additional resources to help you secure your WordPress site.

 For example, you may check your website and the home page comes up just fine.
 But if you check other pages you may receive a 404 error, which means the page can’t be found.
 This can be an indication that your site has been hacked and Sucuri may not detect it.

 Or it may simply mean that your permalinks are messed up.
-Log into your site, go to Settings>Permalinks and re-save them.
+In that case, you can log into your site, go to Settings>Permalinks and re-save them.

 If the scan comes back clean, contact your web hosting company and have them check the server.
 More often than not it’s a temporary outage with your hosting company.